-Finally, quite possibly the best advice anyone has given me is to always keep practicing what you are passionate about so that you aren’t stuck in a cycle of melancholy and desires to escape work.
+Finally, quite possibly the best advice anyone has given me is to always keep practicing what you are passionate about so that you aren’t stuck in a cycle of melancholy and desire to escape work.

 Remember to reward yourself with your favorite things.
 I love playing music and hanging out with my pet cat.
 Those are literally my two favorite things to do, so I center a lot of my free time around them.
-Because of this, I am always looking forward to finishing up a project so I can strum a guitar for a while, or play fetch with my cat.
-He loves playing fetch as much as any dog does, and I love having a harmonious life that treats hard work with self-driven reward.
+Because of this, I am always looking forward to finishing up a project so I can strum a guitar for a while or play fetch with my cat.
+He loves playing fetch as much as any dog does, and I love having a harmonious life that treats hard work with self-driven rewards.

-Robert Parmer is a blooming, independently-motivated web writer.
-He is a student of Boise State University, an avid musician and a cat lover who frequently lets black cats cross his path.
+Robert Parmer is a blooming, independently motivated web writer.
+He is a student of Boise State University, an avid musician, and a cat lover who frequently lets black cats cross his path.
 Follow Robert on Twitter @robparmer.